chattiavato-a11y/new/llm-chat-app-template-main/README.md

 ### Modifying the System Prompt

-The default system prompt can be changed by updating the `SYSTEM_PROMPT` constant in `src/index.ts`.
+The default system prompt can be changed by updating the `SYSTEM_PROMPT` constant in `index.ts`.

 ### Styling